icons8/free/src/cs/Free.Scripts/Header.md

 ## Base Types

+Free format is NULL-free, NaN-free and Infinity-free - if any of this values are in JSON - it's broken.

 * <a name="float"></a>float - 32bit single-precision floating-point number
 * <a name="int"></a>int - 32bit signed integer
 * <a name="byte"></a>byte - 8-bit unsigned integer